 Latest Men’s Mental Health Statistics

-- Suicide Rates: Men in the United States die by suicide at a rate four times higher than women.
-1
+Suicide Rates | Men in the U.S. die by suicide at a rate four times higher than women, underscoring the need for improved mental health support. |

-- Diagnosis Rates: Men are diagnosed with depression and mood disorders at far lower rates compared to women, despite their higher rates of suicide and substance use.
-1
+Diagnosis Rates | Men are diagnosed with depression and mood disorders far less often than women, despite higher rates of suicide and substance use. |

-- Suicide and Mental Health Services: More than 60% of men who died by suicide had accessed mental health care services within the previous year.
-1
+Suicide and Mental Health Services | Over 60% of men who died by suicide had accessed mental health care within the prior year, pointing to gaps in follow-up care. |

-- Substance Use: 33.5% of adults with a mental illness also reported a substance use disorder in 2021.
-2
+Substance Use | In 2021, 33.5% of adults with mental illness also had a substance use disorder, reflecting the complexity of these conditions. |

-- Treatment Access in Rural Areas: 48% of U.S. adults in nonmetropolitan areas with a mental illness received treatment, and 62% with a serious mental illness received treatment.
-3
+Treatment Access in Rural Areas | 48% of adults in rural areas with mental illness received treatment; for serious mental illness, the rate was 62%. |

 Common Mental Health Disorders in Men